-Delicata Squash and Sausage Gratin is loaded with low-carb and low-glycemic ingredients, and Delicata Squash is also lower in carbs and higher in fiber than other types of winter squash.
+Delicata Squash and Sausage Gratin is loaded with low-carb ingredients, and Delicata Squash is lower in carbs and higher in fiber than other types of winter squash.
 This recipe calculated to be only 7 net carbs per serving, so it should be great for low-carb and Keto diets.
-However, winter squash is reserved for phase 2 or 3 of the original South Beach Diet, and this recipe does have some carbs due to the squash so it may not be suitable for low-carb diet plans.
+However, winter squash is reserved for phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One: